juhayash/portfolio/README.md

 #### Description
-- Establishing the foundational mechanics of the Minesweeper game in **Python**, ensuring seamless interaction between the base gameplay elements and the level generation algorithm.
-- Spearheaded the UI enhancement initiatives, integrating additional features and diverse visual elements to elevate the user experience.
+- Created a Minesweeper game with Python to generate unique levels with customized difficulty settings.
+- Developed the level generation algorithm using the genetic algorithms.
+- Utilized the Tkinter Python library to add a wide variety of GUI features to enable easier interactions with users.
+  * Enabled flagging tiles with right click.
+  * Enabled expansion mechanism of neighboring empty spaces when an empty space is clicked.
+  * Implemented level regeneration if user selects a bomb on his first turn.
+- Implemented "Best Level" feature to track the level that has the highest fitness value.
-- Actively involved in debugging and refining the core gameplay and level generation scripts to optimize performance and user engagement.
+- Actively involved in debugging and refining the scripts to optimize performance and user engagement.

 ### Pac-Man AI
 #### Demo
   <img src="assets/gif/demo3.gif" alt="Pac-man AI Demo">

 #### Description
+- Developed a multi-player capture-the-flag variant of Pacman game application in Python.
-- Implemented a reflex agent, considering various game state features and legal actions in **Python**.
+- Implemented a reflex agent, considering various game state features and legal actions.
 - Created distinct strategies for offensive and defensive agents, including features like proximity to food, capsules, and ghosts, and game score dynamics.
+- Coded search functions using various methods such as DFS, BFS, Uniform Cost Search, and A* Search.
 - Utilized a weighted scoring system to evaluate game states and determine optimal agent actions.
+- Coded various agents utilizing advanced algorithms such as Mini-max algorithm, alpha-beta pruning algorithm, and Q-learning algorithm.

 ## Work Experience